TommasoBelluzzo/BaselTools/README.md

 # Basel Tools

 `Basel Tools` is a set of `GUI` applications that can produce a rough estimation of capital requirements based on the `Basel IV` regulatory framework.
 The following applications are currently available:
-* `BaselCCR`: a tool for calculating the capital requirements related to the counterparty credit risk exposures (BCBS 279)
+* `BaselCCR`: a tool for calculating the capital requirements related to the counterparty credit risk exposures (SA-CCR, BCBS 279).
-* `BaselOP`: a tool for calculating the capital requirements related to the operational risk exposures (BCBS 356)
+* `BaselOP`: a tool for calculating the capital requirements related to the operational risk exposures (SMA, BCBS 356).

 ## Requirements